PeterJochem/PeterJochem/README.md

 ### Hi there 👋 I'm Peter Jochem
-I am a software engineer interested in full stack development, robotics, and machine learning
+I am a software engineer interested in robotics and machine learning

-- 🔭 I’m currently working on a motion planning library
+- 🔭 I’m currently working on a motion planning library from scratch.
 - ⚡ Fun fact: Elektro, the world’s first humanoid robot, debuted in 1939.
 Built by Westinghouse, the seven-foot-tall walking machine “spoke” more than 700 words stored on 78-rpm records.

 ### Languages and Tools: